Season ticket

-A season ticket, or season pass, is a ticket that grants privileges over a defined period of time.
+A season ticket or season pass is a ticket valid for multiple events, typically providing access to an entire season of games or performances at a specific venue or within a particular activity, such as sports matches or public transportation services.
+Season tickets are commonly issued by sports organizations, theaters, and transit authorities to ensure customers have secured access for an extended period at a discounted rate compared to purchasing individual event tickets.

+While most prevalent in sports such as baseball, basketball, and soccer, season tickets are also used for music performances, theater seasons, and public transportation, where the ticket provides unlimited or pre-paid access within the specified period.
+Over time, the model of season ticketing has evolved, incorporating flexible ticket exchanges, digital memberships, and targeted marketing strategies to engage diverse customer segments.

 History

 The Oxford English Dictionary has illustrative quotations which show the term season ticket used in the United States in 1820 for theatre tickets; and in the United Kingdom in 1836 for boat travel and 1862 for rail transport.

 Sports

 Season ticket for Turkish basketball team Fenerbahçe S.K.

 In sports, a season ticket grants the holder access to all regular-season home games for one season without additional charges.
 The ticket usually offers a discounted price over purchasing a ticket for each of the home games for a season individually.
 In some sports, season ticket holders are usually allowed to buy tickets for other home games (such as the playoffs) earlier than other fans, and may be given priority when buying tickets for their team's allocation at an away game.
 Seats assigned to season tickets are generally the better ones in their seating section.
 Season ticket holders are frequently offered preferred seating at special events or extra games.
 Margaret Donahue came up with the idea to sell season tickets for the Chicago Cubs of Major League Baseball in 1929.

 Season passes are commonly used for winter sports, but were originally in American ski resorts a privilege for club members and investors.
 However, in 2000 a discounting movement across the US triggered a price war and increased the widespread use of season passes.